History and the Humanities Curriculum for the Adolescent Aged Twelve to Fifteen Years

 • Connections across places, including transport, ICT, trade

-• Impact if human activities on places
+• Impact of human activities on places including tourism

 b) Economics and Business: